-Whether in the boardroom, bedroom, on the athletic pitch, hiking Everest, fluffing (google it), or trying to finish an ultramarathon, can we all agree that performance kind of of a big deal?!
+Whether in the boardroom, bedroom, on the athletic pitch, hiking Everest, fluffing (Google it), or trying to finish an ultramarathon, can we all agree that performance is kind of a big deal?

 A few articles ago, we discussed Health Optimization Nootropics (HONs) in detail.
-You can find it linkedbelow.
-However, if you are feeling unmotivated to click the link or have too many tabs open already (we've been there, especially when not Blueing ourselves), here’s a quick refresher: HONs optimize brain functionand contribute to overall health of the brain.
+You can find it here.
+However, if you are too unmotivated to click the link or have too many tabs open already (we've been there, especially when not blueing ourselves), here’s a quick refresher: HONs optimize brain functionand contribute to the overall health of the brain.

 Performance Optimization Nootropics (PONs), in contrast, optimize the brain’s fitness to perform a task butare not necessarily healthy for the brain.

 In today’s article, we’ll dive deep into some of the most widely used PONs.
 We’ll also discuss several ways to prevent overclocking your system along the way…because as many of you likely know from first-hand experience, this is very possible!

 In our previous blog on HONs, we went over the brief history of nootropics as a whole.
 Here, we will only go over the five characteristics Corneliu E. Giurgea stated that define a nootropic, and the current definition of nootropics:

 - Enhance learning and memory

 - Enhance the resistance of learned behaviors/memories to conditions which tend to disrupt them

 - Protect the brain from various physical/chemical injuries